Gaston III of Foix: On Crusade

 Malbork Castle, where Gaston III was made a knight of the Teutonic Order in 1358.

-On 19 September 1356, the French suffered a defeat at the Battle of Poitiers, which resulted in the imprisonment of John II and another truce between the French and the English.
+On 19 September 1356, the French were defeated at the Battle of Poitiers, which resulted in the imprisonment of John II and another truce between the French and the English.
 This more stable period allowed Gaston to engage in a crusade in Prussia.
 Alongside the State of the Teutonic Order, he embarked in Bruges, made stops in Norway and Sweden, and arrived in Königsberg on 9 February 1358.
-The crusaders carried out several assaults in the tradition of the Teutonic Order before being knighted at Malbork Castle.
+The crusaders carried out several assaults before being knighted at Malbork Castle.
 It was during this crusade that Gaston began using the name Fébus, his battle cry Fébus aban, (Note: Fébus, en avant (Fébus, forward).) and his motto Toquey si gauses.
 (Note: Touches-y si tu oses (Touch it if you dare).)
 When the Crusaders returned on horseback in the spring of 1358, France was embroiled in the peasant revolt known as the Jacquerie.
 Gaston and his companions made use of their martial experience and aided the Dauphine of France, Joanna of Bourbon, and her infant daughter during the siege of Meaux.

 From this point on, Gaston III would refer to himself as Fébus while only using Gaston in official capacities before phasing it out completely later in life.
 He adopted the name Fébus, using the traditional Occitan spelling, in reference to the sun-god Phoebus.
 The name "Gaston Phoebus" is a posthumous creation by historians of Fébus and would not have been a name that he would have used during his life.
 Fébus, Gaston, and Gaston III can be used interchangeably.
 (Note: For clarity, he will be called by Fébus from this point onward.)
 Shortly after Fébus returned in 1359, and after 10 years of marriage, Agnes gave birth to Fébus' first legitimate son.
-(Note: There may have been previous pregnancies, but either none were carried to term or they were stillbirths) The child died almost immediately.
+(Note: There may have been previous pregnancies, but either none were carried to term or they were stillbirths.)
+The child died almost immediately.

 The Jacquerie of Meaux, miniature by Loyset Liédet, taken from the Froissart's Chronicles, BnF, Fr.2643, f°226 v°.